Debra Matityahu, MD: Executive Director, Co-founder

-Carol Mabeya first became curious about obstetric fistulas in 2000 when her husband, Dr. Hillary Mabeya, was traveling around Kenya to fix fistulas for free in ‘fistula camps’.
-The two eventually moved to Eldoret, Kenya, and Dr. Mabeya began work at the Gynocare Fistula Center.
-There, Carol began to understand who these fistula survivors were.
+Carole Mabeya first became curious about obstetric fistulas in 2000 when her husband, Dr. Hillary Mabeya, was traveling around Kenya to fix fistulas for free in ‘fistula camps’.
+Knowing of the immense unmet needs of fistula patients, the two eventually moved to Eldoret, Kenya, and built Gynocare Women’s and Fistula Hospital.
+There, Carole began to understand who these fistula survivors were.
 She spent hours talking with the women in the ward and began to wonder how she could help them using her a background in education and master’s degree in counseling.
-In 2012, Carol met Dr. Debbie Matityahu, who was doing a fistula camp with Carol’s husband at Moi Teaching and Referral Hospital.
-The two women began discussing how they could help the fistula survivors return to school, and Beyond Fistula was born.
-Since that time Carol has been involved in helping the program grow from those first three girls to over 40 that have been helped since 2012.
-She is currently continuing her studies by pursuing a PhD in counseling.
-It brings Carol great joy to know that she has been a part of helping these young women stand on their own and move on with their lives, stating, “it’s obvious that without our help these girls would continue to live in poverty and despair.”
+In 2010, Carole met Dr. Debbie Matityahu, who was doing a fistula camp with Carole’s husband at Moi Teaching and Referral Hospital.
+The two women began discussing how they could help the fistula survivors return to school, and, in 2012, Beyond Fistula was born.
+Since that time Carole has been involved in helping the program grow from the first three girls to over 50 that have been helped since 2012.
+In addition to raising her own three girls and working tirelessly for the Beyond Fistula women, Carole is simultaneously pursuing her PhD in counseling.
+It brings her great joy to know that she has been a part of helping these young women stand on their own and move on with their lives, stating, “it’s obvious that without our help these girls would continue to live in poverty and despair.”

 Linner Too: Assistant Program Manager

-While doing an internship in counseling and social work at Moi Teaching and Referral Hospital in Eldoret, Kenya in 2012, Linner met Debbie Matityahu, an American doctor travelling the world with her family.
+While doing an internship in counseling and social work at Moi Teaching and Referral Hospital in Eldoret, Kenya in 2012, Linner met Debbie Matityahu, an American doctor traveling the world with her family.
 Linner offered to translate for Dr. Matityahu as she volunteered her medical services to help the fistula patients.
 It was through this encounter and the friendship that developed that Linner was introduced to the world of obstetric fistulas.
 She found herself deeply touched by the stories of these women, and searched for ways to help.
-After she graduated from her internship, Dr. Matityahu introduced her to Dr. and Mrs. Mabeya of the Gynocare Fistula Center.
+After she graduated from her internship, Dr. Matityahu introduced her to Dr. and Mrs. Mabeya of the Gynocare Women’s and Fistula Hospital.
 Linner chose to do her post-internship at the center, developed a friendship with Mrs. Mabeya, and shortly after began working with the first three women in the budding Beyond Fistula program.
-She worked as a counselor and assisted the young women’s adjustments back to school.
-In September of 2012 Linner was officially asked to join Beyond Fistula as the assistant program manager.
+She worked as a counselor and assisted the young women’s adjustments back to their homes.
+In September of 2012 Linner officially joined Beyond Fistula as the assistant program manager.
 Today it brings her great happiness to help these young women obtain the life skills that will enable them to stand on their own.
-She is passionate about helping these young women be able to fit into their community, enhance their self esteem, and achieve their goals.
+She is passionate about helping the women reintegrate into their communities, enhance their self esteem, and achieve their goals.
 Aside from working for Beyond Fistula, Linner is concurrently studying to obtain her bachelor’s degree in social work.

 After medical school, Dr. Mabeya first worked in West Pokot.
 It was here that he met so many women suffering with fistulas, and, with a heavy heart, had to turn them away with instructions to return when a visiting fistula surgeon from Nairobi made a yearly trip to the hospital.
 Dr. Mabeya knew that these women deserved quicker and better treatment to relieve them from their suffering, so he studied and earned his master’s degree in obstetrics and gynecology from Nairobi University.
 In 2002, he went on to study at Addis Ababa Fistula Hospital, a premier center for fistula repair and training.
-In 2010 He met Dr. Debra Matityahu while both were volunteering for a ‘fistula camp’.
-The two discussed how vulnerable the fistula survivors were after surgery, and proposed a nonprofit to help them reintegrate into their communities after surgery.
-In 2011, he opened Gynocare Fistula Center in Eldoret, Kenya and simultaneously began a PhD program at Ghent University in Belgium the following year.
-He still works at the Gynocare Fistula Center and is s proud member of the Beyond Fistula Kenya staff.
-He now lives in Eldoret with his wife, Carolyne, and two youngest daughters while his eldest daughter studies at boarding school.
+In 2010 he met Dr. Debra Matityahu while both were volunteering for a ‘fistula camp’, providing corrective surgeries for free.
+The two discussed how vulnerable the fistula survivors were after surgery, and proposed a nonprofit to help them reintegrate into their communities post-surgery.
+Dr. Mabeya wanted to devote himself to fistula patients in need, so he and his wife Carole decided to build a fistula hospital in Eldoret, Kenya.
+In 2011, they completed construction and opened Gynocare Women’s and Fistula Hospital to serve the women he had been forced to turn away so many years before.
+He now lives in Eldoret and continues to do the noble and necessary work of caring for women with fistulas.
+He lives with his wife and two youngest daughters; his eldest daughter studies at boarding school.

 Irene Ototo: Social Worker, Business Module Workshop Co-teacher